personalunion/exploreUPnP/README.md

 saved to an elasticsearch database.

 ## Future:
-The protocal for DLNA SOAP browsing needs to be implemented.
+The protocol for DLNA SOAP browsing needs to be improved.
 Scans with Wireshark showed that XMS_MediaRegistrar seems to play be big role.
 This service is not implemented in MediaTomb.